 The best way to advertise your stream is through social media.
-We primarily used Twitter, because it’s the easiest platform to connect with like-minded people and create a community.
+I primarily use Twitter, because it’s the easiest platform to connect with like-minded people and create a community.
 The Twitter gaming community has been fantastic!
-Both Brian and I have made awesome streamer friends on Twitter, and they are some of the most supportive people I’ve had the pleasure of engaging with.
+I have made awesome streamer friends on Twitter, and they are some of the most supportive people I’ve had the pleasure of engaging with.
 They are highly entertaining too!

-I’m sure you can advertise through the other big social media sites, particularly Facebook and Instagram, but outside of sharing a link to our friends on Facebook, we haven’t really explored those platforms yet.
+I’m sure you can advertise through the other big social media sites, particularly Facebook and Instagram, but outside of sharing a link to my friends on Facebook, I haven’t really explored those platforms yet.
 If you have a lot of gamer friends on those, it wouldn’t hurt to share your links whenever you play.

 Pro Tip 2: Advertise!
 People Need To Find Your Stream!

-Another great way to get people to check out your stream is by choosing the right games to play.
-You will want to play something that’s popular, but not so popular that everyone else is streaming it.
+The other way to get people to check out your stream is by choosing the right games to play.
+You need to play something that’s popular, but not so popular that everyone else is streaming it.
 Right now, everyone is playing and streaming fortnight, so it might be hard to get noticed as a small streamer.
 There’s too much competition.

 But you also don’t want to play a game that nobody cares about.
-The one time I tried streaming on own account I played Bubble Bobble, an old school regular Nintendo game that hardly anyone has ever heard of.
-Nobody is searching for Bubble Bobble, nobody wants to watch someone play a game that they don’t know.
+The first time I tried streaming, way back in 2018, I played Bubble Bobble, an old school regular Nintendo game that hardly anyone has ever heard of.
+Nobody is searching for Bubble Bobble, and nobody wants to watch someone play a game that they don’t know.
 I had a big fat zero viewers.

 People really like to be seen and heard.
 One of the best ways to get someone who is just checking you out to stay is to talk to them.
 When someone new joins your stream, say “hi” and thank them for joining.
 Monitor the chat, ask your viewers questions, have them help you while you are playing the game.
 Make friends with your viewers and your followers.
 They are much more likely to stay and to come back if they feel a personal connection with you.
 And you get to make new friends in the process!
 Everyone wins.

 Obviously, you don’t want to only play party games.
 You want to play your favorite games.
 But having a party game session every now and again is a great way to mix things up and make new friends.
-We’ve had people come and join us just because we were playing Jackbox who decided to follow and come watch us play different games.
+I’ve had people come and join just because we were playing Jackbox.
+They decided to follow and come watch us play different games because it was so much fun.
 They stayed because we followed the other two rules above, we were personable and engaging while playing the other games.
 We treat everyone who watches like friends who are in the same room with us.

 Pro Tip 3: Be Supportive!
 People Will Help You if You Help Them!

-I think one of the main reasons that Brian achieved affiliation is quickly is because of how supportive he is.
-He is constantly on Twitter engaging with his streamer friends, even when he doesn’t have time to stream.
-He makes sure that he hosts his Twitter friends on his channel when he isn’t playing.
-In addition, he follows people and watches their streams.
-He’s a great Twitch friend to have, and his quickly growing community proves it.
+I think one of the main reasons I achieved affiliation is quickly is because of how supportive I am.
+I’m constantly on Twitter engaging with streamer friends, even when I don’t have time to stream.
+I host my friends on my channel when I’m not playing.
+In addition, I follow people and watch their streams.
+Sometimes, I’m too busy to engage, but I’ll just leave a friend’s stream on in the background to help them get their viewer count up.
+And guess what?
+They usually reciprocate.
+Being a great Twitch friend pays off in spades.

 The last thing you can do to reach affiliate status in thirty days is give yourself a tiny little boost.
-Brian and I both have twitch accounts, so whenever he was streaming, my tablet was signed into my account and it was watching him as a follower.
+My boyfriend and I both have twitch accounts, so whenever I stream, my boyfriend made sure to sign in and watch.
 That counts as one of the three average views you need to reach affiliation.